Set your clothes free | 1 November

 • Do the items have to be clean?

-Yes, all items must be clean to be accepted.
+All clothing and footwear items must be clean and free of any stains to be accepted.

 • Can the household linen items have tears/rips?